 In conclusion, it is highly recommended for the user to test the platform – typically with a free demo account – in order to get a better idea of the level of conviviality & functionality offered.
 Of course, the investor may also make suggestions regarding the platform: the reaction of the provider in that regard may also be a selection criterion.

 Beyond the individual investor's evaluation criterions, most often the user will look for a “cultural match” with themselves and the platform provider of their choice.

-What instruments or products provided by the Online Trading Service is a key question to consider, since not all platforms will have the same offering.
-Despite the fact that the large markets are typically covered by most platforms in Switzerland, they are not necessarily offered with the same extensive solutions.
-Therefore, unless the user aims to trade only the most common indices, currencies etc., it is best practice to investigate beforehand if the coverage fits their individual needs, such as testing the service via free trial.
+Which instruments or products are offered by the Online Trading Service is a key question to consider, since not all platforms will have the same offering.
+Despite the fact that the financial large markets are typically covered by most platforms in Switzerland, they are not necessarily offered with the same extensive solutions.
+Therefore, unless the investor aims to trade only the most common indices, currencies, CFDs, commodities etc., it is best practice for traders to investigate beforehand if the coverage fits their individual needs, such as testing the service via free trial.